mre/endler.dev/content/2023/cursed-rust/index.md

 The real code is [much weirder](https://github.com/rust-lang/rust/blob/f3457dbf84cd86d284454d12705861398ece76c3/library/std/src/io/stdio.rs#L1097).
 Search for `print` in this file if you want to be amazed.
 `write!` itself [desugars to a call to `write_fmt`](https://doc.rust-lang.org/std/fmt/trait.Write.html#method.write_fmt), which is a method of the `Write` trait.

-There is a real-world use case for this: if you want things really fast, you can lock `stdout` once and then use `write!` to print things.
+There is a real-world use case for this: if you want to print things really fast, you can lock `stdout` once and then use `write!`.
 This avoids the overhead of locking `stdout` for each call to `println!`.
-See [this article on how to write a very fast version of `yes`](/2017/yes/).
+See [this article on how to write a very fast version of `yes`](/2017/yes/) with this trick.

 ## Solution 2: Iterating Over Characters